CJohnDesign/dc/memory-bank/project-brief.md

-We need to update the credit summary components to use a real data call. it's located in `credit-profile-overview.tsx` Review the api docs in swagger-docs.yml and use the methods in the integrations folder to get the data.
+update the credit summary panel to use the new ui which is in `credit-score-indicator.tsx` and `credit-score-demo.tsx` is a demo of the new ui.

+the credit summary panel is in `credit-summary-panel.tsx`